- Normal precautions

 Latest Travel Alert

 Cases of the Novel Coronavirus (COVID-19) have been reported in many countries worldwide.
-On 10 March 2020 the first case was confirmed in Turkey.
+As of 11 June 2020 there are 174,023 confirmed COVID-19 cases in Turkey.

 For up to date information on which international flight routes are operating, please see the following links for airports in Turkey: